SoCXin/doc/docs/Miscellaneous/espressif32/arduino_debugging_unit_testing.rst

     * - ``GPIO 15 (TDO)``
       - ``Pin 13 (TDO)``

-:ref:`piodebug` offers the easiest way to debug the board.
+:ref:`mcs51` offers the easiest way to debug the board.
 Firstly, we need to specify :ref:`projectconf_debug_tool` in :ref:`mips`.
 In this tutorial, an :ref:`debugging_tool_olimex-arm-usb-ocd-h` debug probe is used:

 .. code-block:: ini